-HOW TO MAKE BASIL PESTO
+HOW TO MAKE PESTO SAUCE WITH BASIL

 The process is straight forward!
 The ingredients can either be mixed or prepared with a mortar and pestle.
 I learnt making pesto by first mixing the olive oil, pine seeds, garlic, salt, pepper and the lemon juice.

 Once they have blended well, add the basil leaves for a bright green color.
 Add the grated parmesan last.